MikeMNelhams/Karma---Unity/README.md

 Here is my complete single-player-only CLI version implemented in Python: [Link](https://github.com/MikeMNelhams/Karma)

-If you find any bugs with whichever version you are playing, feel free to document the bug, and I will fix it: [https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAANAASNh03RUNTI4MjdMNVNDMUI0WEU0TktHMkpCWTROVS4u](https://forms.office.com/r/W3eE05EGAr).
+If you find any bugs with whichever version you are playing, feel free to document the bug, and I will fix it: [Bug Report Form](https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAANAASNh03RUNTI4MjdMNVNDMUI0WEU0TktHMkpCWTROVS4u).

 -----------